 Atherosclerosis is a noninflammatory degenerative disease that can affect segments of almost any artery in the body.
 It is particularly important in the pathogenesis of diseases of the heart and the cerebrovascular system.
 Disturbances of blood flow in arteries also play a role in pathogenesis of atherosclerosis.
 In addition to triggering the immediate release of NO, laminar shear stress increases the expression of NOS and that of SOD (which reduces oxidative degradation of NO).
 Thus, in a physiological range, laminar shear stress maintains vascular homeostasis.
 By contrast, disturbed flow (causing low and oscillating shear stress) inhibits the release of these factors.
-At the branches of coronary arteries in humans, endothelium-dependent vasodilatation is impaired.
-Similarly, when cultured endothelial cells are exposed to disturbed flow, NOS expression is not upregulated as when endothelial cells are exposed to laminar flow.
+At the branches of coronary arteries in humans, endothelial cells are exposed to disturbed flow, NOS expression is not upregulated as when endothelial cells are exposed to laminar flow.
 This hemodynamic alteration of endothelial biology predisposes to processes involved in atherogenesis.
-The balance between vascular generation of two free radicals, NO and $\rm O_2$, is a major determinant of endothelial adhesiveness and lesion formation.
+The balance between vascular generation of two free radicals, NO and $O_2$ , is a major determinant of endothelial adhesiveness and lesion formation.